BasileTrujillo/devops-toolbox/README.md

 }
 ```

-Options available for `jenkins` function (with there default values):
+Options available for `jenkins` function (with their default values):
 ```js
 {
   "MyStack": {